 A world without discrimination would be a great place, and even with the laws in place against it, it still happens quite often.

-Don’t give the hiring manager the opportunity to even consider discriminating on your age, gender, or race: don’t add a photo and let your skills and experience do the talking instead.
+Don’t allow the hiring manager to even consider discriminating on your age, gender, or race: don’t add a photo and let your skills and experience do the talking instead.

 - The USA